WUSTL-Biol4220/home/labs/lab_08.md

 $ alan -n adh.muscle_it1.fasta
 ```

-Increasing the number of iterations will allow MUSCLE to find a better global fit for the alignment score.
-Run MUSCLE again, this time for a maximum of 2 iterations.
+Increasing the number of replicates will allow MUSCLE to find a better global fit for the alignment score.
+Run MUSCLE again, this time for a maximum of 2 replicates.
 Then try 3, 4, 5, and 6 iterations.
 Be sure to change the output file name so the earlier result is not overwritten.

 How would you construct a pipeline with `cat`, `sort`, `uniq`, `grep`, and `wc` to count how many lines differ between two fasta alignment files?